edwardrf/dotfiles/xkb/README.md

 ```
 .
 ├── rules
+│   ├── evdev      // Remove the rule adding *:2 to the symbols when there is a 2nd group layout
 │   ├── evdev.lst  // Added edwardrf variant to the layouts
 │   └── evdev.xml  // Description of the edwardrf layout added to the us base layout
 └── symbols